 Sabarna Sangrahashala- a place for history enthusiasts

 It is a museum that was founded in the year 2005 by the royal family of Sabarna Roy Chowdhury.
-The Sabarna Sangrahashala museum has been created basically for the research scholars and the students to make them aware of the history of West Bengal and to preserve the source materials.
-It has jointly formed by with the Manna Publications.
-The Sabarna family is very famous of the old zaminders since 18th century.
+The Sabarna Sangrahashala museum has been created basically for research scholars and students to make them aware of the history of West Bengal and to preserve the source materials.
+It has been jointly formed with Manna Publications.
+The Sabarna family is very famous for the old zamindars since the 18th century.
 The greatest thing that was achieved by their family is the Kolkata birthday case.
-Now the family has decided to preserve their history and therefore established this Sangrahashala that means a house of rare collection.
+Now the family has decided to preserve their history and therefore established this Sangrahashala which means a house of rare collections.

-Every year during Durga puja the magazine ‘Sabarna Barta’ is published where the new researched materials get published.
-And in the month of February every year the museum arranges for an international heritage and history exhibition that showcases history resources.
-The exhibition continues foe four days and many cultural events, open quiz and seminars are held during this period.
-This cultural program organizes seminars that focus on history of different nations specially the neighbouring countries of India.
-They highlight their historical relationship with these neighbouring countries with India.
+Every year during Durga puja the magazine ‘Sabarna Barta’ is published and the newly researched materials get published.
+And in the month of February every year, the museum arranges an international heritage and history exhibition that showcases history resources.
+The exhibition continues for four days and many cultural events, open quizzes, and seminars are held during this period.
+This cultural program organizes seminars that focus on the history of different nations especially the neighboring countries of India.
+They highlight their historical relationship with these neighboring countries with India.
 In 2015 it was Bhutan and in 2016, Sri Lanka was the main topic of the seminar.
-In 2017 Nepal was highlighted and the counsellor general of Nepal was present there.
-In the year 2018, it was Thailand who centralised the edition.
-There is a hand written magazine named ‘Saptarshi’ that is published by the family during this exhibition.
+In 2017 Nepal was highlighted and the counselor general of Nepal was present there.
+In the year 2018, it was Thailand that centralized the edition.
+There is a handwritten magazine named ‘Saptarshi’ that is published by the family during this exhibition.
 The editor of this magazine is Devarshi Roy Chowdhury and Dipak Kumar Roy.

 About Sabarna Sangrahashala